 A good tuna salad recipe is a thing of beauty, and we have several of them, from no-frills to downright fancy.
 The key to great tuna salad is to use a good, high-quality, oil-packed tuna; look for brands packed in pure olive oil.
 But since that can be expensive, the next best option is to choose a solid white tuna (in water or oil).

 In tuna salad sandwich form, it’s appealingly nostalgic but also suitable for grown-up palates, and it easily transcends bread if you’d rather have something based on rice or greens.

-From updated takes on the classic mayo-based sandwich filling and tuna melts to sophisticated seared tuna bowls and salads, here are 11 of our favorite tuna salad recipes to pack for lunch or enjoy for an easy dinner.
+From updated takes on the classic mayo-based sandwich filling and tuna melts to sophisticated seared tuna bowls and salads, here are 13 of our favorite tuna salad recipes to pack for lunch (or, in the days of social-distancing and working from home, toss together in between Zoom meetings)—or even enjoy for an easy dinner built on pantry staples.

-Yes, it's pricier than Starkist, but it's also worth it.
+Yes, it's pricier than Starkist, but if you can swing it, it's definitely worth it.

 Skip the kid stuff—sophisticated flavors like fennel and Dijon mustard turn this tuna salad into a lunch we crave.
 Use a very good-quality oil-packed tuna to elevate the flavor, and feel free to use whatever bread you like.
 Get our Grown Up Tuna Salad recipe.